fontforge/fontforge.github.io/en-US/documentation/developers.md

 ## Contributing Code

+See the [`CONTRIBUTING.md`](https://github.com/fontforge/fontforge/blob/master/CONTRIBUTING.md) file in the source code tree

+## Compiling From Source

-See the [CONTRIBUTING](https://github.com/fontforge/fontforge/blob/master/CONTRIBUTING.md) file in the source code tree.
+See the [`INSTALL-git.md`](https://github.com/fontforge/fontforge/blob/master/INSTALL-git.md) file in the source code tree